 Most assortments of spirea thrive in mid-summer to late spring.
 They are the simplest flowering shrubs to plant, coming in any size, shape, or color.

 Spirea flowers come in yellow, red, pink, and white.
 The shrubs themselves can vary from 2 to 12 feet wide and tall.
 Therefore, pay attention to the specifics of the one you pick.
-Pick spirea for lots of color and low maintenance.
+Pick spirea for lots of colors and low maintenance.
 Contact a tree care specialist if you want suggestions.